DEC ONLY: Get a free iPad or up to $300 off!Enroll Online »

 - How much practice transcription is included in the programs?

-There are 41 hours of real-life doctor dictations included in the Medical Transcription program and the medical transcription section of the Medical Transcription Editor program.
+There are 41 hours of real-life doctor dictations included in the medical transcription section of the Medical Transcription Editor program.
 These dictations cover a wide variety of medical specialties as well as the full spectrum of doctor accents and dictation style.
 The Medical Transcription Editor program also includes 16 hours of additional dictation in the editing practicum section.

 - How long does it take to finish the course?

-The Medical Transcription Editor program is estimated at 640 completion hours and the Medical Transcription training program is estimated at 570 completion hours.
-Since the programs are completely self-paced and the online training format allows you the flexibility to study as much or as little as your schedule allows, the time it takes you to complete the course will vary from other students.
-Some students are able to complete their 640 hour training program in as little as 4 months (working on the course full-time, 8 hours a day 5 days a week) and others, who are more limited in the time they can devote to the course, take longer (for example, students who can devote about 20 hours a week may finish the 640 hour MTE program in about 8 months).
+The Medical Transcription Editor program is estimated at 640 completion hours.
+Since the program is completely self-paced and the online training format allows you the flexibility to study as much or as little as your schedule allows, the time it takes you to complete the course will vary from other students.
+Some students are able to complete their 640 hour training program in as little as 4 months (working on the course full-time, 8 hours a day 5 days a week) and others, who are more limited in the time they can devote to the course, take longer (for example, students who can devote about 20 hours a week may finish the program in about 8 months).

-Every student who enrolls in a Career Step training program receives an initial 4-month period of enrollment.
-Though the programs are designed to be completed in 4 months of full-time study, you'll have a full year to complete your training.
+Every student who enrolls in the Medical Transcription Editor training program receives an initial 4-month period of enrollment.
+Though the program is designed to be completed in 4 months of full-time study, you'll have a full year to complete your training.
 If you need extra time to complete the course after your initial one-year enrollment, we have 4-month extensions available for purchase.

 - How do I find work after graduation?